 If you think you've been exposed to ricin, get into fresh air and call 911 or your local emergency number right away.

-- Dispose of any exposed clothing by sealing it in a plastic bag.
-Then enclose that bag in another plastic bag and seal it too.
+- Get rid of exposed clothing by sealing it in a plastic bag.
+Enclose that bag in another plastic bag and seal it too.

 Don't touch the clothes.
 Use rubber gloves, tongs or other such objects.
 Tell emergency workers where the bag of clothes is.
 Don't handle the bag.